34 Great Jobs for People with Disabilities

 Big-picture thinking is a trait that many professionals with learning disabilities use to their advantage.
 In fact, some of the world's most successful business people have said that they achieved prosperity because of dyslexia or other learning difficulties.
 They've been able to find connections between ideas that other people can't see.
 And they've had the courage to persist in the face of all kinds of challenges.

 Since growing up with a learning disability can be very challenging, those who do often develop a lot of empathy for anyone else who is struggling.
 That's why some people who have learning disabilities find that the field of counseling provides a good place for their talents.
-They can help comfort and advise other people while coming across as truly genuine and understanding.
+They can help comfort and advise other people by being truly genuine and understanding.

 Average yearly wages: